Culture Shock in Australia

 In line with this idea, women and men are not only equal, but often hold balanced roles in the household; both individuals work and assume certain domestic responsibilities.
 Australia was, in fact, one of the first places to give suffrage rights to women.

-Cultural etiquette in Australia
+Socialising in Australia

 Some expats may struggle with the Australian tendency to communicate in a direct and open manner, but in Oz, this isn’t taken as rude, and is actually seen as more deserving of respect than diplomatic actions that may belie a person’s true opinion.